 A very good question was posed to me lately – “What do I do with all this mint?!”
 Come learn how to grow it, how to contain it and how to use.
 Mint: the herb every gardener loves to hate.

-- Mint likes slightly alkaline, moist, well drained soil.
+- This herb likes slightly alkaline, moist, well drained soil.
 Really the moist part is the only thing mint is picky about – it thrives in moisture, although it doesn’t appreciate soggy feet.

 - It will propagate itself by sending out rooting stems or you can root your own stem cuttings in the spring and fall, and/or take stem cuttings to root in water in the heat of the summer.

 - If you take a cutting, just make sure you remove the leaves at the base of the stem so that no leaf goes directly into the soil or water.

 - There are a lot of different culinary/medicinal varieties to grow – pepper, spear, orange, chocolate.

 - It makes a lovely ground cover with some varieties hugging the soil (like Corsican mint) or others (like spearmint) growing 6-8 inches tall.
 Although, mine will get two feet tall searching for sun behind my climbing roses.

 - It grows well in containers, on sloping ground or, I daresay, the dark side of the moon.

 - This herb will over winter (usually) to zone 5, especially if you throw some straw over it .